Alain Damasio: Video games

 Remember Me was awarded the prize of the best script at the Paris Games Awards.

-In 2022, Alain Damasio is also one of the six writers of Cross The Ages : The Chrome Spell Book.
+In 2022, Alain Damasio is also one of the six writers of Cross The Ages: The Chrome Spell Book.
 Those books are the spine of the digital collectible card game Cross The Ages: TCG.

 Audio creations

-Alain Damasio is particularly interested in the music of words and in the potentialities of sound as language.
+Alain Damasio is particularly interested in the music of words and in the potential of sound as language.
 He worked repeatedly on sound versions of his texts but also created a soundwalk: La Sansouïre.